andrey-borgoyakov/seo-framework/README.md

 # seo-framework
+**Commits on Aug 20, 2017:**
+1. Fixed PHPDoc in Runner::CoreException method
+2. Create new UI element goback.phtml
+3. Refactor error message and validation in Styles feature
+4. Refactor getRequest method for more flexibility

+**Commits on Aug 20, 2017:**
+1. Change Perfomance test iteration from 50 to 10

 **Commits on Aug 19, 2017:**
 1. Refactor notices.
 Added type of notification messages
 2. Refactor logic.
 Add notice logic
 3. Added: Include lib in Router::